taylorwood/taylorwood.github.io/_posts/2026-06-19-social-norms-and-low-doers.md

 | L   | L    | Lazy slop from both                      |

 Every agent has a *type*, which describes their ranking of preferred outcomes, e.g. HH > HL > LH > LL.
-All orderings of those four outcomes yield 24 possible types in all, each classifiable along two axes: a type is *selfish* when free-riding (LH) is its top choice, and *high-minded* when it ranks mutual-high (HH) above mutual-low (LL).
+All preference orderings of those four outcomes become 24 possible agent types in all, each classifiable along two axes: *selfishness* and *mindedness*.
+A type is *selfish* when free-riding (LH) is its top choice, and *high-minded* when it ranks mutual-high (HH) above mutual-low (LL).

 <details markdown="1">
 <summary>All 24 types</summary>